-The staff and children at Kewaigue are happy and enthusiastic so that all children flourish socially and academically, by enjoying learning and achieving together.
+The staff and children at Kewaigue School are happy and engaged so that all children flourish socially and academically, by enjoying learning and achieving together.

 As a learning community, we believe the ethos of our school should be built on a foundation of core values.
 Learners at Kewaigue school are helped to understand that if they use these values as a framework for the choices they make, then their behaviour will be more positive and the quality of their learning will be enhanced.
 These values form the basis for the social, emotional, spiritual and moral development of children at our school.